Trade relationships during and after a crisis: Empirical strategy

+\textbf{Importer exposure.} The shock is defined at the relationship level.
+However, it remains unclear whether the effect operates at the relationship level or whether an importer's exposure across its relationship portfolio shapes its overall response.
+To examine this channel, I estimate the following at the six-month frequency ($t$):

+where $e_{ij,t}$ is the relationship-ending indicator defined in equation~\eqref{Y1} (conditional on the relationship being active in $t-1$, so that the estimand is a hazard) and $IE_{j,0}$ is the importer exposure as defined in Section~\ref{sec:main_variables}.
+Period $t=-1$ is omitted as the reference.

+To examine heterogeneity by pre-shock portfolio size, I split the sample into high in-degree and low in-degree importers based on the average number of active relationships in the twelve months before the pre-shock period (April 2008--March 2009).
+I use this earlier window --- rather than the pre-shock period itself --- to avoid classifying importers that entered during the pre-shock period and had not yet accumulated their portfolios.
+The median in-degree in this window is 3, somewhat above the within-pre-shock median of 2 reported in Panel C of Table~\ref{tab:stat}.\\

-\textbf{Portfolio composition.}\ Adjusting a portfolio of relationships involves substantial search costs and time to establish trusted connections \citep{Mejean2023, Cajal-Grossi2023, Rauch2003, RauchTrinidade2002}.
-Ending existing links and forming new ones is therefore a gradual process.
-I examine whether relationship-level shocks, aggregated at the firm level, affect future portfolio composition.
-This analysis captures both the dissolution of existing links and the formation of new relationships after the shock.
-Importers are fixed using the exposure sample, while all exporters are included, including those inactive in the pre-shock period.
+\textbf{Buyer's relationship portfolio.} Adjusting a relationship portfolio involves substantial search costs and time to establish trusted connections \citep*{Mejean2023, Cajal-Grossi2023, RauchTrinidade2002}.
+Ending existing relationships and forming new ones is therefore a gradual process.
+Building on the previous analysis, I examine whether relationship-level shocks aggregated at the firm level affect future portfolio composition.
+This captures both the ending of existing relationships and the formation of new ones after the shock.
+As in the relationship-level analysis, I use the six-month frequency because relationship endings and new formations are rare events at the monthly level.

-I construct two relationship-level indicators for each importer: \\ i) \textit{Formation of new links (\(y^n_{ijt}\))}: equals 1 if a previously inactive relationship becomes active, 0 if it remains inactive, and NA otherwise:
+I construct two relationship-level indicators for each importer:

-ii) \textit{Ending of existing links (\(y^e_{ijt}\))}: equals 1 if an active relationship becomes inactive (i.e., exit occurs), 0 if the relationship remains active, and NA otherwise.
-This coding is flipped so that 1 directly represents exit:

-Both indicators are evaluated on a \emph{balanced panel} of all pre-shock importers and exporters, holding the set of firms fixed to avoid composition effects from entry or exit that could mechanically affect the probability of forming new relationships.
-For each margin \(s \in \{n,e\}\), I estimate :

-where \(asinh(IE_{j,0})\) is the inverse hyperbolic sine of importer-level exposure, and \(\theta_{ij}\) is applied only to \(y^e\), absorbing the time-invariant relationship effect for matched relationships.
-This specification captures the effect of exposure on both the formation of new links and the termination of existing relationships, while maintaining a consistent interpretation: 1 indicates the event occurs.\\

-\textbf{Firm exit}.\ A final margin of adjustment is the ultimate decision of importers to exit the market.
-Firms can exit gradually by dropping relationships over time, or abruptly by terminating all connections at once.
-Using the exposure sample of importers and all associated exporters that includes those entering after the shock, I aggregate the relationship-level data to define an importer-level exit indicator: